 If the proposed contract is entirely bespoke, consider whether there are any existing clauses allowing for payment adjustments or variations due to price inflation and make sure they work for all parties.
-If not using standard contract fluctuation provisions, consider seeking to agree to link price increases to other published building and construction price indices best suited to the project, such as those compiled by the Department for Business, Energy and Industrial Strategy (BEIS) and the Building Cost Information Service (BCIS).
-Whatever index is used, check that is adequately and regularly updated as needed.
+If not using standard contract fluctuation provisions, consider seeking to agree to link price increases to other published building and construction price indices best suited to the project, such as those compiled by the Department for Business and Trade (DBT) and the Building Cost Information Service (BCIS).
+Whatever index is used, check that it is adequately and regularly updated as needed.